feddelegrand7/mini007/README.md

 #> [1] "system"
 #>
 #> [[1]]$content
-#> [1] "You are an expert in polar bears, you task is to collect information about polar bears."
+#> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
+Answer in 1 sentence max."
 #>
 #>
 #> [[2]]